noseglasses/Kaleidoscope-Papageno/README.md

 ```

 ### Timeout
-Kaleidoscope-Papageno supports a timeout that when it elapsed, ends the current pattern recognition.
+Kaleidoscope-Papageno supports a timeout that ends the current pattern recognition.
-The timeout in `[ms]` can be defined as part of the Glockenspiel/Papageno code in your sketch.
+This timeout in `[ms]` can be defined as part of the Glockenspiel/Papageno code in your sketch.
 ```
 default: event_timeout =  $ 200 $
 ```

 ### Action fallback

-Actions can also be assigned to tokens that are not necessarily at the end of the
+Actions can also be assigned to tokens that are not necessarily at the end of a
 pattern, e.g.

 ```
 |input_1| -> |input_2| : a_action -> |input_1| -> |input_2| : b_action
 ```

-If the event sequence (keypress sequence) `input_1, input_2` occurs before one of the following happens:
+If keys `input_1, input_2` are pressed and then one of the following happens:

 * timeout,
 * any non-input key is pressed,